-Yes, there are many things to do in Coney Island and they are fun.
+Yes, there are many things to do in Coney Island, New York and they are fun.

 When you hear the name Coney Island, if it means anything to you at all, you might think of some old-time seaside resort located somewhere near New York City.
 Or, the annual 4th of July Nathan’s Hot Dog Eating Contest comes to mind.